-Much of the research literature on ethnic minorities is based on Eurocentric theoretical frameworks rather than on culturally specific paradigms [31].
-Eurocentric paradigms are monocultural and male-oriented.
+Today, many researchers and scholars recognize the importance of taking culture into account in explaining behavior.
+A strict universalist stance (i.e., the view that culture is not important) is generally not adopted [194].
+However, much of the research literature on ethnic minorities is still based on Eurocentric theoretical frameworks rather than on culturally specific paradigms [31].
+Eurocentric paradigms are monocultural and androcentric.
 When applied to racial and ethnic groups, these paradigms do not capture the groups' experiences with the majority culture.
 It is vital that questions be raised that tap into racial and ethnic minority groups' experiences.

 Some experts encourage researchers who conduct research with different cultural groups to take it one step further and ask why the study is being conducted [103].
 If a study is being conducted in order to examine differences or compare different racial groups, it will likely perpetuate the deficiency model.
+Unfortunately, minimal training prepares researchers to conduct culturally sensitive and relevant research.
+In many cases, the community under study ends up feeling disrespected and research results may be more harmful than beneficial for them [195].